 Why John Wesley Matters For Salvationists?

 John Wesley’s life and his teaching on holiness have significantly influenced the Christian church in general and The Salvation Army in particular.
-Based on this premise of my undoubtful awareness, the inquiry of “why John Wesley matters for Salvationists?” leads to my twofold conviction that I want to share with my fellow Salvationists.
+Based on this premise, the inquiry of “why John Wesley matters for Salvationists?” leads to my twofold conviction that I want to share with my fellow Salvationists.

 First, for Salvationists among other Christians, reading and studying Wesley’s classic writings on holiness should be an experience of blessing not only to deepen one’s view of Scriptural holiness but also to nurture one’s soul for holy living.
 For example, Wesley’s sermons should not only be considered as insightful personal devotional resources but also the foundational references for understanding Wesley’s passion and essential teaching of Scriptural holiness.